Best Random Orbital Sander 2023 – Buying Guide and Sander Reviews

-Random orbital sanders use sanding disks, which are usually attached to the base plate by a hook and loop system.
+Random orbital sanders use sanding disks, which are usually attached to the base plate by a hook-and-loop system.
 This solution allows for quick paper changes.
-If you more of a stick-on paper fan, some of the models have interchangeable bases for this kind of sanding paper that can be purchased separately.
+If you are more of a stick-on-paper fan, some of the models have interchangeable bases for this kind of sanding paper that can be purchased separately.

 The disks usually have 6 or 8 holes for effective dust removal.
 You can buy them in batches of various grit sizes.
 If you’d like to learn more about sandpaper and sanding, please have a look at my article about sanding tips.

-Choosing the best RO sander for your projects can give you a headache so I hope this article has given you some answers.
+Choosing the best RO sander for your projects can give you a headache, so I hope this article has given you some answers.
 So what are my recommendations?
-When it comes to choosing the best budget random orbit sander my choice goes to BoschROS20VSC sander.
+When it comes to choosing the best budget random orbit sander, my choice goes to the BoschROS20VSC sander.

-If you’re looking for a value for money tool I’d recommend DEWALT DWE6423K and for my top choice I’d definitely go for Bosch DEVS1250 but I realize that this model wouldn’t be a right match for everyone.
-If that’s the case go for Makita BO5041k which is another fantastic tool.
+If you’re looking for the best value for money tool, I’d recommend DEWALT DWE6423K, and for my top choice, I’d definitely go for Bosch DEVS1250, but I realize that this model wouldn’t be a right match for everyone.
+If that’s the case, go for Makita BO5041k, which is another fantastic tool.

 Subscribe To My FREE DIY Newsletter!